ayan4m1/wifi-switch/README.md

 ## Troubleshooting

 Uncomment `#define SERIAL_DEBUG` in main.cpp and use "Upload and Monitor" in VS Code to troubleshoot issues with WiFi connectivity.

+## Roadmap

+Eventually, this firmware will not need to be customized in code - you'll be able to set all options from the web interface, and it will host its own access point for initial WiFi setup.